-Conclusion: I like Fine Art America.
+I like Fine Art America.
 I have been a member for about a year now.
 I love the sense of community here, and also the many options and flexibility.
 However, I wish that they would allow larger file sizes to be uploaded.
 25MB is too small, in my opinion, especially for large-size art prints.

 List of all Print-On-Demand Store Review Blog Articles

 - The Definitive Guide to Print On Demand Stores

 - Print-on-Demand Store Review: RedBubble

 - Print-on-Demand Store Review: Society6

 - Print-on-Demand Store Review: ImageKind

 - Print-on-Demand Store Review: DeviantArt